Don't miss these NEW course offerings!

 Only available as a blended learning course!
 Register now!

 CMM: Assessing Agency Capabilities

 Register now and take with Program Planning for TSMO!

 Skip available courses

-This course is designed to help you understand the benefits of creating an open and accessible data archive of your agency’s data.
-It will also explain the challenges you might face in trying to make your agency’s data more open and available to others, and ways in which you can mitigate those challenges.
-After showing you some real-world examples of how data can be leveraged for better decision making and analysis, we’ll discuss the pros and cons of building your very own archive, leveraging technologies that others have developed, or paying a consultant to help you with your archiving needs.
-(Available in Blended or Independent-study formats)
+This course is designed to introduce the benefits of creating an open and accessible data archive of your agency’s data.
+It explains some of the challenges associated with making your agency’s data more open and available to others, and ways in which you can mitigate those challenges.
+The course includes some real-world examples of how data can be leveraged for better decision making and analysis, as well as a discussion of the pros and cons of building your very own archive, leveraging technologies that others have developed, or paying a consultant to help you with your archiving needs.